trias-project/alien-species-checklist/README.md

 ### Process concatenated data

 1. Match scientific names to the GBIF backbone taxonomy and review any issues
-2. Define controlled vocabularies for the terms we're interested in.
+2. Define [controlled vocabularies](vocabularies) for the terms we're interested in.
-3. Map the current values to controlled vocabularies, using [these mapping files](mapping).
+3. Map the current values to controlled vocabularies, using the `-mapping`-files in [this directory](vocabularies).

 ## Repeatable process